 Will the Buffets be Open?
 How Will Dining be Different?

 Cruise ship buffets have long been popular, and they won’t be going anywhere, though they may work a bit differently.

-On most cruise lines, buffets will not be self-service.
-Crew members will serve and plate food for guests.
+On most cruise lines, buffets are no longer self-service.
+Crew members serve and plate food for guests.
 This has been common practice on some lines for years, and has proven to work smoothly on initial sailings.
 Carnival Cruise Line has said they will continue to offer self-service buffets on vaccinated sailings and in areas only accessible to vaccinated guests on unvaccinated sailings.